CrudMaster92/PokemonGPT/README.md

 # PokemonGPT

 PokemonGPT is a Chrome extension that acts as an AI battle assistant for [Pokémon Showdown](https://pokemonshowdown.com).
-It automatically selects moves using recommendations from a local language model.
+It automatically selects moves using recommendations from the OpenAI API (defaulting to **gpt-4o**).

 ## Getting Started